Count Arthur Strong's Radio Show!

 Count Arthur Strong's Radio Show! is a sitcom broadcast on BBC Radio 4, written by Steve Delaney.
 It features Count Arthur Strong, a former variety star who has malapropisms, memory loss and other similar problems, played by Delaney.
 Each episode follows the Count in his daily business and causing confusion in almost every situation.
-First broadcast on 23 December 2005, Count Arthur Strong's Radio Show! has had eight series and four specials.
+First broadcast on 23 December 2005, Count Arthur Strong's Radio Show! has had one pilot episode, seven series and eleven specials.
 In 2009 the show won the Gold Sony Radio Academy Award for comedy, the highest honour for a British radio comedy.
 A television adaptation, Count Arthur Strong, premiered on BBC Two in July 2013.

 History

 The first three series of the show were recorded live at Komedia in Brighton.
 The fourth series was recorded at the Dancehouse Theatre, Manchester, Komedia Bath and Komedia Brighton.
 A special was recorded in Edinburgh during the 2008 Edinburgh Festival Fringe.
 It is jointly made by two production companies: Komedia Entertainment and Smooth Operations.